lpil/lpil/hire-me.md

 Hi, I'm Louis.
 I'm an experienced software engineer, and I'm looking for an excellent London based team to join on a permanent or contract basis.

-I'm a polyglot programmer with a diverse set of technical skills and experiences; from full stack web development and cloud computing, to graphics and audio programming, to static analysis, type systems, and compiler implementation.
+I'm a top-notch programmer with a diverse set of technical skills and experiences; from full stack web development and cloud computing, to graphics and audio programming, to static analysis, type systems, and compiler implementation.
 Whatever your business problem I am confident I would be a